-- This WPPN provides further information and clarification specifically in relation to Welsh Public Sector (WPS) contracting authorities who use Sell2Wales as their local eSender notification service.
+- This WPPN provides further information and clarification specifically in relation to WPS bodies who use Sell2Wales as their local eSender notification service.
 This WPPN also provides an update on public procurement after the end of the Transition Period.

 2. Dissemination and scope

-- This WPPN is for the attention of all contracting authorities in Wales, including Welsh Government departments, NHS Wales bodies, Welsh Government Sponsored Bodies, local authorities and the wider public sector.
-Together, these are referred to in this WPPN as ‘contracting authorities’.
+- This WPPN is for the attention of all WPS bodies in Wales, including Welsh Government departments, NHS Wales bodies, Welsh Government Sponsored Bodies, local authorities and the wider public sector.
+Together, these are referred to in this WPPN as ‘WPS bodies’.
 This WPPN covers goods, services and works contracts being delivered in Wales.

 - Please circulate this WPPN across your organisation and to other relevant organisations that you are responsible for, drawing it to the specific attention of those in procurement, commercial and finance roles.